justinbloomfield/uninotes/yr1/sm2/econ1102/lec.md

 **Simple Deposit Multiplier**: 1/Reserve Ratio
 The real world deposit multiplier is masmaller than the simple deposit multiplier because:

 - banks may hold excess reserves

 - people do not deposit all of their money.
 Households and firms keep roughly constant the amount htey hold in currency relative to the value of their savings account balances

 A **Central Bank** is an institution  that is responsible for managing a country's money supply and usually its banking system as well.
 The **Reserve Bank of Australia (RBA)** is the central bank of Australia and has three major roles:

 1. to maintaint the financial integrity and stability of the Australian financial system.

 2. To implement monetary policy

 3. To intervene, as needed, in forgeign exchange (FX) markets.

 **Monetary Policy**: The actions taken by the Reserve Bank of Australia to manage interest rates in the pursuit of macroeconomic goals.

+The legislated goals of monetary policy:

+- Full employment of the labour force

+- Stability of the Australian currency

+- Economoic prosperity and welfare fo the people of Australia

 **Quantity Theory of Money**: M x V = P x Y
   - M = money supply